Gaya/sauce/source/_posts/ai-is-stucking-the-joy-out-of-work.md

 We are taking away the human connection to the things we do.
 And it's happening at a really high rate.

+When I notice something is written or made by AI I immediately loose interrest.
+You might agree with what the AI has written, but I want to hear YOU say it.
+I want to see YOU come up with art.
+I want to hear YOU make the music and all its imperfections.

 ## Depending on it

 If the latest big outages on "the cloud" should teach us something is that we need to prevent being dependent on these types of technological advancements.